AlkenD/starlight/CONTRIBUTING.md

 ## Translations

-Translations help make Starlight accessible to more people.
+Translations help make Starstruck accessible to more people.

-### Translating Starlight’s UI
+### Translating Starstruck’s UI

-Starlight’s UI comes with some built-in text elements.
-For example, the table of contents on a Starlight page has a heading of “On this page” and the theme picker shows “Light”, “Dark”, and “Auto” labels.
-Starlight aims to provide these in as many languages as possible.
+Starstruck’s UI comes with some built-in text elements.
+For example, the table of contents on a Starstruck page has a heading of “On this page” and the theme picker shows “Light”, “Dark”, and “Auto” labels.
+Starstruck aims to provide these in as many languages as possible.

 Help out by adding or updating translation files in [`packages/starstruck/translations`](./packages/starstruck/translations/).
-Each language’s JSON file follows the [translation structure described in Starlight’s docs](https://starstruck.astro.build/guides/i18n/#translate-starlights-ui).
+Each language’s JSON file follows the [translation structure described in Starstruck’s docs](https://starstruck.astro.build/guides/i18n/#translate-starstrucks-ui).

-📺 **Prefer a visual walkthrough?** [Watch an introduction to Starlight’s translation files.](https://scrimba.com/scrim/cpb44bt3)
+📺 **Prefer a visual walkthrough?** [Watch an introduction to Starstruck’s translation files.](https://scrimba.com/scrim/cpb44bt3)

-### Translating Starlight’s docs
+### Translating Starstruck’s docs

-Starlight’s documentation is also translated into multiple languages.
+Starstruck’s documentation is also translated into multiple languages.
 You can find the source code for the site in [the `docs/` directory](./docs/) of this repository.

 Help out by: